cloudfoundry/cf-deployment/runtime-configs/README.md

 to provide values,
 or the `-l` flag to load values from a file.

+See the runtime configs themselves to determine which values you need to provide.

+You will need to `bosh deploy` in order for changes to affect VMs whenever the runtime config is updated.

 ## Managing Runtime Configuration
 At the moment,
 a BOSH Director has only one runtime config.